KMint1819/cuda-diffusion/README.md

 ## 4/20 meeting status overview
 #### where we are in the process
 Trying to run [gradio_hough2image.py](https://github.com/lllyasviel/ControlNet/blob/main/gradio_hough2image.py) in [ControlNet](https://github.com/lllyasviel/ControlNet), but we don't have enough gpus to run it.
-#### problems we've solved

-#### issues we've encountered
-1. Which part we should implement.
-Probably some functions in resblock or attentionblock?
-2. Not sure how to get input/output.
-3. What is the expected result for the Presentation?
-#### plans for the coming week